saoirseli/saoirse.space_hugo/content/posts/Spring Break 2.md

 # The Orientation

 Our Orientation began when we signed in via the volunteer sheet, at 10:30.
 The founder, Vicki Amon-Higa, and her son, Johnathon Amon, as well as 2 Youth Volunteers, led us to the entrance.
 There was a small bridge, accept with no gap underneath, and a beatiful border.
+We toured the place, and I went was selected to go into the dove area.
+ALl of the animals were so soft!
+I learned how to hold a chicken, as well as felt small goats.
+I never knew there were Pygmy Goats, like the Pygmy Puffs in Harry Potter! i wonder if Rowling got the idea from that the Pygmy goat type!
+Most of the things were apparently scout made, and the bunny exhibition was the favorite and most crowded exhibition.
+We also met a tortoise, as well as alpacas!!!!, mini horses, and pigs.
+A mini Donkey accompanied the mini horses, and even though he was obese, they let him be as happy as they wanted.

+The one leading the procession mentioned that when us kids were older, they could become Youth Volunteers.
+And apparently, they do excellent letters of recommendation.
+I wanna become one someday!